localhost5001/image-gallery/README.md

-# Mastermind Full Stack Developer Interview Exercise
+# Disco Full Stack Developer Interview Exercise

 First off, thank you for taking the time to do this exercise.
 We find that doing a contained development exercise like this one is much more effective than an in-person technical interview.
 No matter what our hiring decision is, we will make sure that you receive a complete code review for the work you deliver.